raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     }
 ```

-And here's a diagram of the result (omitting the unreachable `empty2` to aid clarity):
+And here's a diagram of the result:

 <div class="mermaid">
   stateDiagram